Laser Prostatectomy – Best Treatment Option for Enlarged Prostate

 - Bladder Stones: Caused by urine stagnation.

-- Recurrent Urinary Tract Infections (UTIs): Due to incomplete bladder emptying.
+- Recurrent Urinary Tract Infections (UTIs): Because of insufficient bladder emptying, recurrent urinary tract infections (UTIs) occur.

-- Renal Failure: Chronic backflow of urine (hydronephrosis) affecting kidney function.
+- Renal Failure: Chronic backflow of urine (hydronephrosis) that impairs kidney function.

-- Bladder Weakness: Loss of muscle tone from overwork.
+- Bladder Weakness: Loss of muscle tone due to excessive work.

 Treatment Options for Prostate Enlargement